Utility Efficiency: Energy Usage + Lighting

 An audit can help you assess how much energy your facility uses and evaluate what measures you can take to improve efficiency.
 But remember, audits alone don't save energy; the audit’s recommendations must be implemented to experience any energy savings.
 EPB will conduct an energy audit of your facility for free provided that you have service with them.
 Call William Young at EPB (423) 648-3250 or click here to schedule your audit.
 Participants who lease or rent are required by EPB to obtain permission from their building owner for the audit to be conducted.
 There are other local energy auditing companies that may be sourced, but their fee structures may vary.
 EES is a green|light preferred provider for energy audits and can provide implementation strategies beyond the free audit from EPB.
 Compass Commissioning & Design is a green|light preferred provider for energy audits and can provide implementation strategies beyond the free audit from EPB.

-Complete three more tasks either from the options below or custom solutions for your business.
+Complete six more tasks either from the options below or custom solutions for your business.

 Enable Sleep Mode on Electronics